1 Setup

 If you’re going to fire a highly scientific probe out of a super cool probe launcher, you might as well do it with style.
 How high can you make the probe go while still reaching the target area?

-is the best you can do, causing the probe to reach a maximum y
+In the above example, using an initial velocity of 6,9 is the best you can do, causing the probe to reach a maximum y position of 45.
+(Any higher initial y velocity causes the probe to overshoot the target area entirely.)

-position and still eventually be within the target area after any step.
-What is the highest y
+Find the initial velocity that causes the probe to reach the highest y position and still eventually be within the target area after any step.
+What is the highest y position it reaches on this trajectory?

 2.1.2 Solution